 What exactly is alluvial mining?
 Put simply, it’s the mining of stream bed deposits (also known as alluvial deposits) for minerals.

 Alluvial mining is an old technology, but it’s still fairly common today.
-Some mining companies use the technique, though it’s more often a source of income for individual laborers in areas like Africa and South America.
+Some mining companies use the technique, though it’s more often done by artisanal miners in regions such as Africa and South America.

 But what exactly is alluvial mining?
 Put simply, it’s the mining of stream bed deposits (also known as alluvial deposits) for minerals.
 These alluvial deposits are formed when minerals are eroded from their source, and then transported by water to a new locale.

-When the sediments are deposited, they settle according to their weight, with heavier, more valuable minerals like gold, diamonds and platinum often being deposited at the same time.
+When the sediments are deposited, they settle according to their weight, with heavier, more valuable minerals such as gold, diamonds and platinum often being deposited at the same time.

-Alluvial mining can be a very simple process.
-For instance, small-scale alluvial mining that’s undertaken by individual laborers involves digging and sifting through materials such as mud, sand or gravel using shovels, sieves or a laborer’s bare hands.
+Alluvial mining can be very simple.
+For instance, small-scale alluvial mining undertaken by artisanal miners involves digging and sifting through materials such as mud, sand or gravel using shovels, sieves or a miner’s bare hands.

 However, with simplicity comes disadvantages — these operations are not very productive, lack safety and tend to have a high environmental impact.
 They are also often done illegally and outside of regulatory framework.